Research And Education

 Spinal Cord Tumor Association, Inc. Not-for-profit organization formed by spinal cord tumor survivors for the purpose of supporting survivors and their families. http://www.spinalcordtumor.homestead.com/index.html

 Research and Education The Division has concentrated significant research effort—both basic science and clinical studies—on understanding and treating hydrocephalus.
-The working theory is that hydrocephalus is related to the pulsatility of the flow of cerebrospinal fluid to the brain.
+The working theory is that hydrocephalus is related to the pulsatility (rhythmic beating) of the flow of cerebrospinal fluid to the brain.
 The goal is to be able to develop better shunts or other devices to treat hydrocephalus.
 Dr. Egnor and colleagues have published numerous scientific papers describing their efforts and discoveries.
+Dr. Chesler's area of research interest is the development of new treatments for brain tumors, and also includes the development of new therapies for the treatment of brain cancers.

 Advances and Recognitions Division Chief Dr. Michael Egnor has been recognized repeatedly for his teaching ability as well as his work with abused and neglected children.
 His awards include twice receiving the "Outstanding Teaching Abilities in Pediatrics from the Department of Pediatrics."
 He also has received the Child Abuse and Neglect Volunteer and Professional of the Year Award in Health Brookhaven Youth Bureau.